How Reinsurance Affects Your Home Insurance Rates in 2026

 Find your best options in less than 2 minutes

-Your home insurance premium went up again — and you might be wondering why, especially if you've never filed a claim.
+Your home insurance premium went up again, and you might be wondering why, especially if you've never filed a claim.
 The answer could lie in a part of the insurance industry most homeowners have never heard of: reinsurance.
-This is the backstage market where insurance companies buy their own insurance, and it has been hit hard by back-to-back climate catastrophes that have pushed costs to record highs.
+This is the backstage market where insurance companies buy their own insurance, and it has been reshaped by years of climate catastrophes that pushed costs to record highs before finally beginning to soften meaningfully through mid-2026.

-In this guide, you'll learn exactly how the reinsurance system works, why its costs have skyrocketed due to climate-driven disasters, and how those costs trickle down to your annual premium.
-You'll also discover why some of the country's biggest insurers have abandoned high-risk states entirely — and what options you still have to find affordable coverage.
+In this guide, you'll learn exactly how the reinsurance system works, why its costs skyrocketed after 2022, and how those costs still trickle down to your annual premium in 2026.
+You'll also discover why some of the country's biggest insurers have abandoned high-risk states, why reinsurance prices are now falling at the steepest annual pace since the late 1990s, and what options you still have to find affordable coverage.

 Key Pinch Points